Psychological therapies with children, young people, and families (M34)

 “This course has been hugely valuable to my professional development and is very relevant to apply to my job."

-This course is for you if you are working in either a voluntary or statutory sector setting with children and families.
-You may be a counsellor, social worker, education worker, psychotherapist, creative arts therapist, child and adolescent primary mental health care worker, Child and Adolescent Mental Health Services (CAMHS) practitioner, occupational therapist or nurse.
+This course is for you if you are working in a voluntary or statutory sector setting with children and families.
+You may be a counsellor, social worker, teacher, psychotherapist, creative arts therapist, child and adolescent primary mental health care worker, Child and Adolescent Mental Health Services (CAMHS) practitioner, occupational therapist or nurse.

 In order to undertake this course, we ask that you: